Charlie Pickering

-Charlie Pickering (born 29 August 1977) is an Australian comedian, television and radio presenter, author and producer.
+Charlie Pickering (born 29 August 1977) is an Australian television and radio presenter, author, and producer.

-Pickering currently hosts The Weekly with Charlie Pickering, a weekly news satire television show on the ABC, as well as its yearly spin-off special The Yearly with Charlie Pickering, co-host of Tomorrow Tonight with Annabel Crabb and Adam Liaw.
+As of 2025 Pickering hosts The Weekly with Charlie Pickering, a weekly news satire television show on the ABC, as well as its yearly spin-off special The Yearly with Charlie Pickering.
+He also co-hosts Tomorrow Tonight with Annabel Crabb and Adam Liaw.

-He is known as a former co-host on the current affairs program The Project, Friday host of Breakfast on ABC Radio Melbourne and regularly appeared on the game show Talkin' 'Bout Your Generation as the "Generation X" team captain.
+He is known as a former co-host on the current affairs program The Project and Friday host of Breakfast on ABC Radio Melbourne.
+He also regularly appeared on the game show Talkin' 'Bout Your Generation as the "Generation X" team captain.

+Early life and education

+Charlie Pickering was born in Melbourne on 29 August 1977.
+He attended St Leonard's College and Brighton Grammar School.

 Career

 Early career

+Pickering first worked as a lawyer.

-After leaving his job as a lawyer, Pickering appeared in the Melbourne International Comedy Festival (MICF) in 2002 with Michael Chamberlin in Boiling Point, a show which earned them the Piece of Wood Award.
-Prior to this, Pickering had appeared with the sketch comedy group Enter the Datsun in the MICF in 1998, 1999 and 2002.
+He appeared with the sketch comedy group Enter the Datsun in the Melbourne International Comedy Festival (MICF) in 1998, 1999, and 2002.
+He had left his job as a lawyer by 2002, when he appeared in MICF with Michael Chamberlin in Boiling Point, a show which earned them the Piece of Wood Award.
 In 2003, Pickering and Chamberlin teamed up again in Boiling Point 2, the pair also appearing the same year with fellow comedian Terri Psiakis in Equal Third.

-In 2004, he appeared in Revolver.
-In 2005, Pickering launched Betterman at the MICF, a show he went on to tour in New Zealand where he won the Best International Act in the New Zealand Comedy Guild Awards, and also at the Edinburgh Fringe Festival where he was nominated for the Perrier Award's Best Newcomer.
-In 2006 he presented his show Auto at the Melbourne International Comedy Festival, receiving a nomination for the Barry Award.
+In 2004, Pickering appeared in Revolver.
+In 2005, Pickering launched Betterman at the MICF, a show he went on to tour in New Zealand.
+In 2006, he presented his show Auto at the Melbourne International Comedy Festival, receiving a nomination for the Barry Award.

 For the April 2013 Melbourne International Comedy festival, he co-hosted with Waleed Aly a series of shows titled The World's Problems Solved.

 Television

 In 2008, Pickering co-hosted a show with Michael Chamberlin on The Comedy Channel called The Mansion.
 The series ran for 13 episodes.
 Pickering hosted season 3 of Channel V's travelling game show, Cash Cab.
 From 2009 to 2012, he was a team captain on Network Ten's quiz show Talkin' 'Bout Your Generation, representing Generation X.

-In July 2009, he became a co-host on Network Ten's infotainment program, The Project (originally The 7PM Project), with Carrie Bickmore and Dave Hughes.
-On 12 March 2014, Pickering announced that he was leaving The Project to "find new challenges", and in April 2015 he started hosting a weekly comedy/news satire program on ABC entitled The Weekly with Charlie Pickering.
-In 2018, Charlie hosted Tomorrow Tonight on the ABC with Annabel Crabb.
+In July 2009, he became a co-host on Network Ten's infotainment program, The Project, with Carrie Bickmore and Dave Hughes.
+On 12 March 2014, Pickering announced that he was leaving The Project, and in April 2015 he started hosting a weekly comedy/news satire program on ABC entitled The Weekly with Charlie Pickering.

+In 2018, Pickering hosted Tomorrow Tonight on the ABC with Annabel Crabb.

 Other television appearances include Rove Live, The Glass House, Today, Stand Up!
 (ABC), The 2006 Melbourne International Comedy Festival Gala (Network Ten), @Seven, The Project, Hughesy, We Have a Problem, Show Me the Movie!, Celebrity Name Game and Would I Lie to You?
 Australia.
-In 2025 he appeared as a contestant on Claire Hooper's House Of Games.
+In 2025, he appeared as a contestant on Claire Hooper's House Of Games.
+Pickering was announced as a contestant on series 6 of Taskmaster Australia in July 2026.